Union Minister demands inquiry by CBI or SC judge into 'attempt to lure' TRS MLAs | Politics

 Reddy wondered why details such as quantum of cash found at the scene, its source and who gave it, have not been revealed so far.

-The Union Minister ridiculed that the four MLAs were worth Rs 400 crore and sought to know what the BJP would gain if those legislators joined it.
+The Union Minister ridiculed that the four MLAs were worth Rs 400 crore and sought to know what the BJP would stand to gain if those legislators joined it.

+State BJP General Secretary, G Premender Reddy said in a release that his party would move the court seeking a CBI probe or a judicial inquiry into the issue and that the BJP has also lodged a complaint with the Election Commission.

+Meanwhile, TRS Working President K T Rama Rao, in a tweet, appealed to his party leaders not to make any comments in the media as the police case is in the preliminary stage of investigation.

 The Cyberabad police detained three people and registered an FIR against them alleging that they tried to coax four TRS legislators into defecting the party.